About my practice

 The combination of credentials I hold—Registered Clinical Counsellor, Registered Craniosacral Therapist, and ongoing training in Somatic Experiencing®—is relatively uncommon.
 This allows me to work fluidly between talk therapy and body-based approaches, meeting you where you are rather than fitting you into one modality.

 I bring a philosophical perspective to our work together—helping you see your struggles not as personal failures but as part of the larger human condition.
-This shift from "what's wrong with me?" to "what happened, and how did my response make sense—perhaps even save me from worse outcomes?" can be profoundly liberating.
+This shift from "what's wrong with me?" to "what happened, and how did my response make sense—perhaps even save me from things turning out worse?" can be profoundly liberating.

 I'm comfortable with complexity and paradox.
-You don't need to have neat answers or a clear path forward.
-We can hold multiple truths at once and explore what emerges without forcing premature resolution.
+We'll take the time needed to arrive at genuine clarity rather than rushing toward premature solutions.
+We can hold multiple truths at once and explore what emerges.

 Professional background